-The Administration for Children and Families (ACF), Office of Head Start (OHS), solicits applications from existing federally funded American Indian and Alaska Native (AIAN) Head Start agencies to compete for funds that are available to provide services to unserved children and families residing in the defined Federally-approved service areas.
+The Administration for Children and Families (ACF), Office of Head Start (OHS), solicits applications from existing federally funded Migrant and Seasonal Head Start (MSHS) agencies to compete for funds, including training and technical assistance funds, that are available to provide services to unserved children and families residing in the defined Federally-approved service areas or, as discussed below, nearby unserved areas.
+Funding will be specified in the full Program Announcement.